-Every person in a group, not just 1 or 2, going into the winter backcountry should carry a shovel.
+Every person in a group, not just 1 or 2, going into the winter backcountry must carry a shovel.
 You never know who will get caught in an avalanche, and you want to make sure that all the available shovels aren't buried.

 Shovels are indispensable for making quick emergency shelters.
 If, on a day outing, you need to stay overnight due to an unexpected emergency or mishap, you can dig a quick shelter in a tree well or trench or you can make a more elaborate snow cave.
 See the REI Expert Advice article, Winter Camping, for more on snow shelters.

 A more commonplace use of snow shovels is that of carving out a level space for your tent when snow camping or glacier climbing.
 You can carve out a windscreen or dig a kitchen area, complete with seating, if you're so inclined.
-Snow camping can bring out the kid in you, especially when you have shovels along!

 Handles, typically made of plastic for easy grip, come in a variety of shapes: